tensorflow/tfjs-website/source/tutorials/index.md

 This tutorial explains how to save `tf.Model`s to various destinations such as the web browser's Local Storage and load them back.

-<h2><a href="https://github.com/tensorflow/tfjs-converter" target="_blank">How to import a TensorFlow SavedModel into TensorFlow.js</a></h2>
+<h2><a href="./import-saved-model.html">How to import a TensorFlow SavedModel into TensorFlow.js</a></h2>

-__Developer Preview:__ This tutorial explains how to convert and serve an existing TensorFlow SavedModel to run in the browser.
+This tutorial explains how to convert and serve an existing TensorFlow SavedModel to run in the browser.

 # Guides
 <h2><a href="./tfjs-layers-for-keras-users.html">TensorFlow.js Layers API for Keras Users</a></h2>